Baker Street robbery: Court case

 The two Gangjis were remanded in custody until 16 November, when bail was set at £75,000.
-Tucker, Gavin and Stephens were all remanded on bail of £30,000 each on charges relating to the break in.
+Tucker, Gavin and Stephens were all remanded on bail of £30,000 each on charges relating to the break-in.
 Shortly afterwards the bank's insurers offered a £30,000 reward for information that would lead to more arrests.

 The trial of the four gang members and the two Gangjis opened on 2 January 1973.
 Stephens, Tucker, Wolfe and Gavin were charged with breaking into the bank and stealing the contents of the security boxes—valued at a minimum of £1.5 million—and of possessing explosives; the two Gangjis were charged with handling stolen goods.
 Stephens, Tucker and Gavin pleaded guilty, Wolfe and the two Gangjis pleaded not guilty.
-The two Gangjis stated that they were acting as a courier for a Swiss-based finance house involved in purchasing sterling.
-Wolfe claimed that after he signed the lease for Le Sac, he had only returned to the shop once, to pick up the post, and that he was shocked to hear the news about the break in.
+The two Gangjis stated that they were acting as couriers for a Swiss-based finance house involved in purchasing sterling.
+Wolfe claimed that after he signed the lease for Le Sac, he had only returned to the shop once, to pick up the post, and that he was shocked to hear the news about the break-in.
 The trial ended on 23 January 1973 and sentences were handed down three days later.
 The two Gangjis were found not guilty, Stephens, Tucker and Gavin were each given sentences of twelve years; Wolfe received eight years—shorter than the others on account of his age.

 Lloyds

 In March 1973, 64 of those whose safety deposit boxes had been broken into sued Lloyds for £500,000.
 The case opened in the High Court in 1977, by which time there were 138 plaintiffs seeking damages of £660,000.
-One witness, a retired jeweller, recounted how he identified some of his property by walking around tables on which several items were placed; he and twenty other people were unsupervised while they did this.
+One witness, a retired jeweller, recounted how he identified some of his property that had been recovered by police.
+He walked around tables laid out at the bank, on which several items were placed; he and twenty other people were unsupervised while they did this.
 He noticed a single diamond that could easily have been stolen, which he estimated was worth between £3,000 and £4,000 at the 1971 price.
 Another customer complained that he saw a ring in a wastepaper bin, that it was too easy to steal some of the smaller items, if one wished, and that one of the bank assistants had told him that two people had tried to claim the same pair of candlesticks.
 Four days into the trial, the judge visited the bank and the rooms where the property had been on show.
 The following day he adjourned the case; no reason was given and no date to resume proceedings was set.